 Previous Legislative Efforts

-Efforts to legalize online gaming in Florida date back to 2011 with an attempt to legalize online poker.
+Efforts to legalize online gaming in Florida originate in 2011.
+There was a failed attempt to legalize online poker.
 The bill would have allowed card room operators to offer intrastate online poker.
 The bill was offered before Black Friday and was a means to offer consumer protection for gamblers who were betting on the national online poker sites.
-At the time the Uniform Internet Gaming Enforcement Act was in effect, but the federal government had yet to crack down on online poker operators.
+At the time, the Uniform Internet Gaming Enforcement Act was in effect, but the federal government had yet to crack down on online poker operators.
 The bill was referred to the subcommittee and was subsequently withdrawn.
-The bill was reintroduced in 2012, but similarly failed after opposition from the tribal casinos.
+The bill was reintroduced in 2012 but similarly failed after opposition from the tribal casinos.
 Multiple efforts to expand gaming in various forms have all ended in failure.

 Instead of expanding gaming, in 2013, Florida cut back on gambling in Florida, outlawing internet cafés that offered players the chance to enter contests in exchange for buying online time at the café.
 Some of these contests included online poker.
 The language of this legislation was incredibly broad and can be applied to many forms of gambling, increasing the uncertainty for those who offer and play certain games.